About The Brothers in Harmony

 In July of 2013 the International Contest was held in Toronto, Canada, and we were very proud to finish in 6th place, our best finish yet.

-In October of 2014, the Brothers qualified to compete at the 2015 International Convention and Contest which will be held in Pittsburgh.
-Out of 28 choruses who have earned the right to compete in Pittsburgh, the Brothers have the 6th best qualifying score.
+In October of 2014, the Brothers qualified to compete at the 2015 International Convention and Contest which was held in Pittsburgh.
+Out of 28 choruses who have earned the right to compete in Pittsburgh, the Brothers had the 6th best qualifying score.
+We came in 8th place at that competition, retaining our position as one of the top 10 chorus groups in the world.

 We are very excited as we continue to build on our Tradition of Excellence!